Completeness of Exponentials and Beurling's Theorem on $\mathbb{R}^n$ and $\mathbb{T}^n$: On the -dimensional torus

 In order to prove the lemma, it is enough to show that $\Gamma_1\times \cdots \times \Gamma_n\subseteq \overline{\Lambda \setminus E}.$ For any $\gamma = (\gamma_1, \cdots , \gamma_n)\in \Gamma_1\times \cdots \times \Gamma_n$ and $r>0,$ we note that \beas B(\gamma,r)\cap (\Lambda \setminus E) &\supseteq& \Big( B\big(\gamma_1, n^{-\frac{1}{2}} r \big)\times \cdots \times B\big(\gamma_n,n^{-\frac{1}{2}} r \big) \Big) \cap (\Lambda \setminus E)\\ &\supseteq& \Big[ \Big(B\big(\gamma_1,n^{-\frac{1}{2}} r\big)\cap \Lambda_1 \Big) \times \cdots \times \Big( B \big(\gamma_n, n^{-\frac{1}{2}} r \big) \cap\Lambda_n \Big)\Big] \setminus E, \eeas which is a set of positive Lebesgue measure in $\R^n.$ So it follows that any neighbourhood of $\gamma$ intersects $\Lambda \setminus E.$ Hence we can conclude that $\Gamma_1\times \cdots \times \Gamma_n \subseteq \overline{\Lambda \setminus E}.$ \end{proof}

-\begin{rem} If $\Lambda\subset \T^n$ is a set of positive rectangle type and $E\subset \T^n$ is a set of zero Lebesgue measure, then $\Lambda \setminus E$ may not be a set of positive rectangle type.
+\begin{rem} If $\Lambda\subset \T^n$ is a product of one dimensional sets of positive Lebesgue measure and $E\subset \T^n$ is a set of zero Lebesgue measure, then $\Lambda \setminus E$ may not contain a product of one dimensional sets of positive Lebesgue measure.
 For example, if we consider the set